 Cons of VBA

-- No con accordingly.
-It works fine even with low-end CPU frameworks yet may crash or not work with weighty ROMs on old machines with low registering power.
+• No con, accordingly.
+It works fine even with low-end CPU frameworks, yet it may crash or not work with weighty ROMs on old machines with low registering power.

 2. Higan (PC Emulator)